Setting up a cosmetic formulating lab - Mixers

-This is the next in our series about all the equipment you need to set up a cosmetic lab.
-The first was about containers and the second about weighing equipment.
 This article will be about the equipment you need to create your batches.
 The main piece of equipment is a lab mixer.

 Factors influencing mixer type